mesosphere/kommander-workshop-student/multi-cloud-lab.md

 **Validate Secret**

-Ton validate the secret was created in the correct namespace:
+To validate the secret was created in the correct namespace:

 ```bash
 kubectl get secrets -n aws-credentials`